HiLExen/dwm/README.md

 # My custom build of DWM.

-Use it if you want, or don't.
+Use it if you want, or don't!
-It's just here for me to get my config. :)
+It's mainly just here for me. :)

 Guide for noobers
 ```